-Meet Anton Hur
+Meet the translator Anton Hur

 One of the most important and celebrated works of literature to come out of Korea in 2018 was Kyung-sook Shin’s The Court Dancer, a powerful work of historical literature based on a true story.
 And without the deft translation skills of Anton Hur, it would never have reached the English-speaking world.
 Following the book’s success, Hur has also recently translated the complete short stories of Kang Kyeong-ae (The Underground Village), a vital voice in Korean literature, for the folks over at Honford Star.